StackStorm/st2docs/README.md

        :doc:`/start`
        :doc:`in the Rules doc </rules>`
 ```
-* Referencing an arbitrary section: for instance, there's examples section in sensors.rst.
-Define a reference on `examples` section in sensors.rst:
+* Referencing an arbitrary section: for instance, there's examples section in `sensors.rst`.
+Define a reference on `examples` section in `sensors.rst`:

          .. _sensors-examples: